 (d) being prepared to provide evidence of actual authority of the electronic signature being placed, or the affixing being authorised by, the signatory (such as by board minutes).

-(e)changing your deed into an agreement if you can.
-You may not need the agreement to be in the form of a deed (e.g. there may not been any consideration or limitation issues that need to be addressed via a deed).
+(e) changing your deed into an agreement if you can.
+You may not need the agreement to be in the form of a deed (e.g. there may not be any lack of consideration or limitation issues that need to be addressed via a deed).

 (f) printing out a deed after it has been electronically signed by a company (to satisfy the traditional requirement that deeds be on paper).
 This is not required in Queensland under its temporary statutory rules.

-(g) if you are in NSW, Victoria or Queensland and the signing and witnessing is happening remotely, having a suitable and stable audio-visual platform so that the witness can see the act of signing, and ensure that the proper statutory wording recently introduced is used next to their signature (as outlined above).
+(g) if you are in NSW, Victoria, Queensland and Western Australia and the signing and witnessing is happening remotely, having a suitable and stable audio-visual platform so that the witness can see the act of signing, and ensure that the proper statutory wording recently introduced is used next to their signature (as outlined above).
 Further, consider if a certain person acting as a witness is required (see Queensland) or if only particular documents can be witnessed (see Western Australia).

 Such as Electronic Transactions Act 2000 (VIC), Electronic Transactions Act 2000 (NSW), Electronic Communications Act 2000 (SA), Electronic Transactions (Queensland) Act 2001 (QLD) and Electronic Transactions Act 2011 (WA).

 See Queensland, South Australia and Western Australia’s electronic transactions legislation.

 Be the first to receive the latest articles, news and publications.

 Deadlines to lodge your Modern Slavery Statement(s) have now shifted to account for the disruption and complications caused by COVID-19.

 This piece is designed to prompt thoughts of what changes may be required in private M&A documents in order to accommodate and allocate risks relating to COVID-19 and the fallout from this pandemic.